 Manufacturers want every TV to be a smart TV.
 In an ideal world, smart TVs wouldn’t really exist — or, at least, they’d have much better interfaces and be more easily upgradable.

-Rather than getting a smart TV, you should buy a dumb TV or buy a smart TV and ignore the smart parts.
+Rather than getting a smart TV, you should buy a dumb TV or buy a smart TV and ignore the smart parts — don’t even hook the TV to your network.
 Once you have, you should connect a separate set-top-box to it.
 This set-top box will supply better “smarts.”

 Dedicated boxes have a variety of advantages: They’re made by companies who actually care about the software user experience, they’ll receive updates, and they’re cheap at $99 or less.
 If you’re not happy with your smart TV software in two years, you can buy inexpensive box and swap it out instead of replacing your entire smart TV.